emarsden/dash-mpd-cli/doc/src/container.md

 ```
 ~~~

-On the first run, this will fetch the container image (around 216 MB) from the GitHub Container Registry ghcr.io, and will save it on your local disk for later use.
+On the first run, this will fetch the container image (currently around 220 MB) from the GitHub Container Registry ghcr.io, and will save it on your local disk for later use.
 Then to download some content from an MPD manifest:

 ~~~admonish example title="Run dash-mpd-cli in the container"
 ```shell